Our comprehensive guide about learning Japanese with Duolingo, including how long it takes, what to expect, and some tips and tricks.

 How Many Hours Does It Take To Learn Japanese with Duolingo?

 Here’s the harsh reality.
-Learning Japanese is not a simple feat.
-It takes around 2,200 hours to learn Japanese.
+It takes around 2,200 hours to pick up Japanese.
 Yes, you read that correctly.

-For reference, this is almost four times the length of time it takes to learn simple languages like Spanish and French (Spanish takes just 600 hours).
+For reference, this is almost four times as long as it takes to learn simple languages like Spanish and French (Spanish takes just 600 hours).

-Obviously there is not a direct correlation between those 5 minute Duolingo lessons and that 2,200 hour figure, and there are tons of variable at play here (such as desired level of fluency), but just know that it will take a long time.
+Obviously, there is not a direct correlation between those 5 minute Duolingo lessons and that 2,200 hour figure, and there are tons of variables at play here (such as desired level of fluency), but just know that it will take a long time.

-For your typical, casual learner on Duolingo who does two or three lessons per day, I would bank on spending years on Duolingo to get to an intermediate level of Japanese fluency.
+For your typical casual Duolingo user who does two or three lessons per day, I would bank on spending years on Duolingo to get to an intermediate level of Japanese fluency.

 How Long Does It Take To Complete the Duolingo Japanese Course?